dentonzh/Eggspress/README.md

 Eggspress is a lightweight blogging platform built on Next.js and React.
 It's designed to help anyone publish on the web—no command line needed.
 Best of all, it's lightning fast and completely free.[^1]

-If you're new to starting websites, get stuck setting up, or want a live demo of Eggspress, check out the [Getting Started Guide](https://eggspress.vercel.app/getting-started).
-It's an Eggspress site that makes full use of most of Eggspress' features.
+For more detailed set up instructions and a demo, see the [Getting started guide](https://eggspress.vercel.app/getting-started).
+It's an Eggspress site that makes use of most of Eggspress' features.

 ## Prerequisites
 To use Eggspress, you'll need to have accounts on: